maliktouseefahmad/Eloquent-JavaScript/00_intro.md

 A program is a building of thought.
 It is costless to build, it is weightless, and it grows easily under our typing hands.

-But without care, a program's size and ((complexity)) will grow out of control, confusing even the person who created it.
+But without care, a program's size and complexity will grow out of control, confusing even the person who created it.
+What is complexity?
+Put plainly, it is the amount of computational effort needed in order to perform certain pieces of programming.
 Keeping programs under control is the main problem of programming.
 When a program works, it is beautiful.
 The art of programming is the skill of controlling complexity.
-The great program is subdued—made simple in its complexity.
+The great program is subdued--made simple in its complexity.

 {{index "programming style", "best practices"}}

 Some programmers believe that this complexity is best managed by using only a small set of well-understood techniques in their programs.
 They have composed strict rules ("best practices") prescribing the form programs should have and carefully stay within their safe little zone.

 {{index experiment}}

 This is not only boring, it is ineffective.
 New problems often require new solutions.
-The field of programming is young and still developing rapidly, and it is varied enough to have room for wildly different approaches.
+The field of programming is young and still developing rapidly, and is varied enough to have room for wildly different approaches.
 There are many terrible mistakes to make in program design, and you should go ahead and make them so that you understand them.
 A sense of what a good program looks like is developed in practice, not learned from a list of rules.

 ## Why language matters